February is American Heart Month, a time when people can focus on their heart health.

 No one wants to find themselves stuck with a malfunctioning furnace in the dead of winter.
 You should trust your furnace to provide warm air whenever you need it.
 The best way to keep the heart of your HVAC system running reliably is to take care of it with an annual check-up.
-Keep reading to learn about the most
+Keep reading to learn about the most common furnace issues.

 About HVAC Systems

 HVAC stands for heating, ventilation, and air conditioning.
 An HVAC system controls the temperature, humidity, and quality of the air in your home.
 When your home has a properly designed and maintained HVAC system, you get to enjoy premium year-round comfort.